“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AK: He continues, “When scientists discover that smoking causes cancer, what do they do with that knowledge?
 Leave it out there for tobacco companies to distort before it reaches the general public?
 Or take an active role in its dissemination, interpretation and ultimately political ramifications?”

 I hope not.
 Although I’m glad that Angela Merkel, the German chancellor, is a former physicist, this background seems to have favourable effects on her actions.
 No, they should not leave this to the tobacco companies, but to politics.
 As soon as scientific knowledge is used in politics, it becomes politics.
 Because in politics, knowledge must be able to lead to results, it must be translated into decisions – collectively binding ones.
 Like banning commercials for cigarettes and tobacco products.
 Or asking the companies to put terrible photos of smoke damage on cigarette packs.
 Whereas in science, the knowledge is the result: that around one third of all cancers are probably caused by tobacco smoke.
 Note the ‘probably’.
 Not to mention the time pressure in politics, think of the 90 days.
 Luhmann once put that very nicely, he asked: How am I supposed to know how long I have to research to get reasonable results?
-Exactly.
-Of course I can set myself the goal of completing a text in 90 days.
-But that’s not quite the same, is it?
 And then there’s the need to simplify complex contexts, analogous to the need for narrativity.
 How do you explain such a complex thing as the emergence of a virus to voters?
 Much easier to point at China, isn’t it?

 In systems theory, the idea is: science and politics are structurally coupled.
 But not operationally.
 They both operate differently, follow different codes.